 The below information provides an update on progress made by the National Health Incident Management Team operating in the NHEOC for health response to TC Harold.
-The Team is comprised of technical staff from MOH and individuals support by development partners including Australian Department of Foreign Affairs and Trade (Vanuatu Health Program, Australian Volunteers), Butterfly Trust, IsraAID, Overseas Development Institute, ProMedical, Red Cross, United Nations Population Fund, RedR Australia, UNICEF and WHO.
+The Team is comprised of technical staff from MOH and individuals support by development partners including Australian Department of Foreign Affairs and Trade (Vanuatu Health Program, Australian Volunteers), Butterfly Trust, IsraAID, Overseas Development Institute, the Pacific Community (SPC), ProMedical, Red Cross, United Nations Population Fund, RedR Australia, UNICEF and WHO.